akhilesh-06/jekyll_website/README.md

 # jekyll_website
 website to convert image into pdf

-Installing Ruby with jekyll to host a image to pdf converter "static" site
+Installing Ruby with jekyll to host a image to pdf converter "static" site.

-Just a small project with HTML,CSS and some bootstrap
+Just a small project with HTML,CSS,Bootstrap and and some Javascript.

 Have a look at my website: